JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 ## Summary

 As can be seen, Kotlin aims to create very concise and readable JavaScript allowing us to interact with it as needed.
+One question of course is why go to all this trouble to as opposed to just use `console.log()`.
+Obviously this is a very simple example that shows the basics of how it works and we've focused on analysing the output.
+As application complexity grows, the benefits of using Kotlin and static-typing start to become more apparent.

 In subsequent tutorials we'll see how we can influence the files generated, such as location, prefix and suffixes, as well as working with modules.